V2 Integrator API

 Stage 1 of the two-stage withdrawal flow — returns an EIP-712 typed-data envelope for the end-user to sign in their wallet.

-POST /v2/portfolios/{portfolioId}/withdraw) accepts the
+POST /v2/portfolios/{portfolioId}/withdraw) accepts the signed envelope

-signed envelope and dispatches the actual onchain transfer.
+and dispatches the onchain transfer.

 Wallet addresses are exchanged as

-CAIP-10 account identifiers
+CAIP-10 account identifiers.

-throughout the v2 API. recipientAccountId uses the chain-bound EVM form
+recipientAccountId uses the chain-bound EVM form

 eip155:<chainId>:<address> — a withdrawal always goes to one address on one